exasol/hadoop-etl-udfs/doc/deployment-guide.md

 ## Deploying the Hadoop ETL UDFs Step By Step

-Run the following steps to deploy your UDF scripts:
+Run the following steps to deploy your UDFs:

 ### 1. Prerequisites:
 * EXASOL Advanced Edition (version 6.0 or newer) or Free Small Business Edition.